comit-network/spikes/0003-lightning-as-alpha-ledger.md

 > At that point, it is not possible anymore for the sender to revoke the payment, but the receiver still can choose whether to settle or cancel the htlc and invoice.

 This allows us to trade Bitcoin on the Lightning Network (LN) for an asset _X_ on a different ledger where LN is the _alpha ledger_ as per the definition in [RFC003](https://github.com/comit-network/RFCs/blob/master/RFC-003-SWAP-Basic.md).
-For the other way around, Bitcoin on the Lightning Network is the _beta asset/ledger_, we can make use of `createinvoice`.
+For the other way around, Bitcoin on the Lightning Network is the _beta asset/ledger_, we can make use of `createinvoice` as Alice would instantly release the secret by settling Bob's LN payment.

 ### Standard _hold invoice_ process